mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - The Frequency Domain Analysis interface now allows you to perform a sequential fit using the Sequential Fitting tab.
 - The Sequential Fitting tab allows you to choose the type of dataset you want to fit.
-- New `Maxent Duel Plot` option has been added to the plotting.
+- New `Maxent Dual Plot` option has been added to the plotting.
 This will show the reconstructed data and the raw data together, along with the frequency domain data.

 Muon Analysis